chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

 attending annual events is all the evidence that a place existed.

-Observations of annual, commemorative gatherings such as family reunions and community homecoming indicated that these events helped sustain the diaspora's attachments to FCs.
+Observations of annual, commemorative gatherings such as family reunions and community homecomings indicated that these events helped sustain the diaspora's attachments to FCs.
 These events are a historical artifact of the Great Migration, as they were founded to ensure those who left rural Texas for big cities would return home.
 Homecoming presidents from